Skip Brandt: Career

 In March 2020, Brandt was appointed to the Western Interstate Region Board.
 He has served as a member of the Idaho County Commission since 2007.
 During the 2016 United States Senate election in Idaho, Brandt served as incumbent Senator Mike Crapo's Idaho County campaign chair.

-Brandt was an early supporter of Donald Trump during the 2016 Republican Party presidential primaries served as a delegate to the 2016 Republican National Convention.
+Brandt was the first Idaho elected official to endorse and support Donald Trump during the 2016 Republican Party presidential primaries served as a delegate to the 2016 Republican National Convention.
 In the 2020 election, Brandt was nominated to serve as a Trump delegate to the 2020 Republican National Convention.